 Information on the Aboriginals Benefit Account (ABA) grant funding application process.

-The ABA is a Special Account that benefits Aboriginal people living in the NT, established as part of the arrangements under the Aboriginal Land Rights (Northern Territory) Act 1976, also known as the Land Rights Act.
+The ABA is a Special Account that benefits Aboriginal people living in the Northern Territory (NT), established as part of the arrangements under the Aboriginals Land Rights (Northern Territory) Act 1976, also known as the ALRA.

 The ABA receives monies from the Commonwealth based on the value of royalties generated from mining on Aboriginal land in the NT.

-The ABA beneficial grants are often referred to as ABA grants or simply ABA.
+The ABA funds the open grant funding round, and this is often referred to as ABA grants or simply ABA.